 There are many benefits to growing herbs in containers.
 When they’re portable, you can find their preferred sun and shade locations, and keep them close to the kitchen for cooking.
 Plus, they can be living, edible works of art.
 Come have a look at these creative planter options.

-If you’re new to growing herbs, this sun chart is helpful.
+If you’re new to growing herbs, How to Grow Herbs is an excellent starter guide.